Analysis | Where’s Carlos? Ghosn to Face Japan’s Legal System: QuickTake

 To contact the reporters on this story: Lisa Du in Tokyo at ldu31@bloomberg.net;Kaye Wiggins in London at kwiggins4@bloomberg.net

-To contact the editors responsible for this story: Kazunori Takada at ktakada17@bloomberg.net, ;Heather Smith at hsmith26@bloomberg.net, Grant Clark
+To contact the editors responsible for this story: Kazunori Takada at ktakada17@bloomberg.net, ;Heather Smith at hsmith26@bloomberg.net, Tara Patel, Elisabeth Behrmann

 ©2018 Bloomberg L.P.